Bachelor of Science in Human Services

 Gerontology elective courses provide you with skills to help older adults lead healthy, productive lives.
 You'll gain an understanding of mental and physical health programs for older adults, senior housing services, policy issues related to Medicare and Social Security, and strategies for keeping older adults connected to their families and communities.
 Students in this focus area spend internship and volunteer hours in assisted living centers, social service agencies, senior centers, long-term care facilities, hospital, health clinics, and related venues.

-Rehabilitation Counseling elective courses teach you how to help individuals and families deal with challenges related to mental health, substance abuse, physical or developmental disabilities, and other issues.
+Rehabilitation Services elective courses teach you how to help individuals and families deal with challenges related to mental health, substance abuse, physical or developmental disabilities, and other issues.
 You'll study client assessment, case management, communication and helping skills, and the medical and psychological impacts of disability.
 The program offers field placements with social service organizations, government agencies, drug and alcohol rehab centers, nonprofits, centers for independent living, and related facilities.

 Human Services majors complete a 12 credit 450-clock-hour internship their senior year after completing all other major coursework.
 The purpose of the internship is to provide supervised experience in health and human services organizations that allows students to apply concepts of direct service, management and leadership.